stanfordpython/python-labs/lab4-functionalprogramming.md

     return wrapper
 ```

-Hint: Consider using the attributes `fn.__name__`, `fn.__defaults__`, and `foo.__code__`.
-You'll have to investigate all of these attributes, but I will say that the last one is a code object which contains a number of useful attributes - for instance, `fn.__code__.co_varnames`.
+Hint: Consider using the attributes `fn.__name__` and `foo.__code__`.
+You'll have to investigate these attributes, but I will say that the last one is `.__code__` code object which contains a number of useful attributes - for instance, `fn.__code__.co_varnames`.
 Check it out!

 #### Note
 There are a lot of subtleties to this function, since functions can be called in a number of different ways.
-If you're interested in other ways to customize this function, look at `fn.__kwdefaults__` (for keyword-only default arguments) and other attributes of `fn.__code__`.
+How does your `print_args` handle keyword arguments or even keyword-only arguments?
+Variadic positional arguments?
+Variadic keyword arguments?
+For more customization, look at `fn.__defaults__`, `fn.__kwdefaults__`, as well as other attributes of `fn.__code__`.

 ### Automatic Caching
 Write a decorator `cache` that will automatically cache any calls to the decorated function.
-You can assume that all arguments passed are hashable types.
+You can assume that all arguments passed to the decorated function will always be hashable types.

 ```Python
 def cache(function):